Sumitmaithani/SpaceX/README.md

 # SpaceX
-The Home page UI not a SpaceX Clone but on the theme of Spacex.
+The Home page UI not a SpaceX Clone but on the theme of SpaceX.